PCB Assembly Graphic

 Faster Production Time

-Prototype injection molding tools are typically single cavity, and can be produced in 1-2 weeks, depending on the complexity of the geometry.
+Tools for creating a prototype injection mold are typically single cavity, and can be produced in 1-2 weeks, depending on the complexity of the geometry.
 Production tools can take 8-16 weeks to fabricate.

 Once the prototype tool is fabricated, injection molding produces parts faster than CNC machining or 3D printing.
 With a typical cycle time of 45-60 seconds, injection molding is one of the fastest methods for producing plastic parts.